simplelocalize/simplelocalize-cli/README.md

   --environment latest
 ```

+Additional parameters:
+`--filterRegex` allows you to filter files by regex, e.g.: `--filterRegex '_index'` will download only `_index` file.

 ### Publish resources to Translation Hosting

 It publishes translation to Translation Hosting.
 It behaves exactly the same as publish buttons in the SimpleLocalize (Hosting tab).